shilpasalil/liftoff-assignments/P2-Project_Outline/README.md

 - Start with MVP approach

 ### Features
+- Create a home page
+- User Sign Up new account:
+      - Students sign up
+      - Parents sign up
+      - Teachers sign up
-- User Login :  Students login, parents login, teachers login - sign up or sign in to new account
+- sign in to existing account:
+      - Student login
+      - Parents login
+      - Teachers login
-- Create resources : teachers can create lesson plans by grade level and subjects - add/remove/edit resources
+- Create resources :
+      - teachers can create lesson plans by grade level and subjects
+      - remove resources
+      - edit resources
-- Search capability : all users can search based on their grade level and subjects
+- Search capability : all users can search based on
+      - grade level
+      - subjects
+      - teachers
+      - students
-- Interactive sessions to promote communication : users can post requests while they are logged in.
-Ability to create and manage 'Help Pods' to facilitate small group discussions and study sessions.
+- Interactive sessions to promote communication :
+      - users can post requests while they are logged in
+      - Ability to create and manage 'Help Pods' to facilitate small group discussions and study sessions

 ### Technologies
 - Java